NxVernxual/devicemotion-circle/README.md

 # Devicemotion-circle

-A small test project for evaluating device orientation sensors (`deviceorientation`, angles) as a tilt-based input scheme — built while prototyping control options for a test online **blob game**, a browser-based multiplayer game in the Agar.io/Nebulous.io style.
+A small test project for evaluating device orientation sensors (`deviceorientation`, angles) as a tilt-based input scheme — built while prototyping control options for a test online **blob game**, a browser-based client sided only game in the style of Nebulous.io.

-The core question this project answers: *can a phone's tilt angle reliably and predictably move an on-screen object, across both portrait and landscape orientation, with no drift or inversion?* The demos here are that reference implementation — not a game, but a control scheme meant to be lifted into one.
+The main question this project answers is:
+*can a phone's device tilt angle reliably move an object on screen?, across both portrait and landscape orientation and position ?*
+The demos here are that reference implementation — not a game, but a control scheme meant to be lifted into one in the far future.

 ## Why tilt controls, and why this instead of touch